KarstenFinlay/CV/README.md

 ### Inventive

 Thinking up interesting game mechanics and design is my speciality.
 Often at Astral Dawn Studios LTD, I was coming up with ideas of how to make the game stand out from the crowd.
 We ran a discord server in which we recieved feedback from the public.
 One of which talked about the game being too slow.
-So to change this I altered how much resistance there was in the air, and changed the level to feel more fast paced.
+So to change this I altered how much air resistance affected the dodo, and changed the level to feel more fast paced.
 After that the same user said that the game was much faster.

 ### Leadership

 In many of the game jams I attended, I was often put as the leader as I reached out to people to form groups.
-I usually help with every area checking up on how everyone is doing.
+I usually help with every area checking up on how everyone was doing.
 When I was working at the Bristol Global Game Jam 2020, our group didn't really know what to do.
 So I decided that I would step in and start asking people what they want to do, what their skills were and what game we were aiming for.
 From there I made sure that people were taking breaks and most importantly still enjoying their work.

 ## Education